NDIS Behaviour Support · Cranbourne West 3977

 For a family in Cranbourne West, this might mean:

-NDIS Funding in Cranbourne West
+NDIS Funding & Early Childhood Support in Cranbourne West

-City of Casey falls within the Melbourne South East NDIS planning region — one of the highest-utilisation areas in Victoria.
+City of Casey falls within the NDIS Southern Melbourne region.
 Behaviour Support is commonly funded under Capacity Building — Improved Daily Living.
+Local Area Coordination for Cranbourne West is provided by Latrobe Community Health Service or LINK Health and Community.
 We support plan-managed and self-managed participants:

-• Plan Managed — your plan manager handles all invoicing; no out-of-pocket payments
+- Plan Managed — your plan manager handles all invoicing; no out-of-pocket payments

-• Self Managed — we invoice you directly; you claim reimbursement from the NDIS myplace portal
+- Self Managed — we invoice you directly; you claim reimbursement from the NDIS myplace portal

-Not sure what’s in your NDIS plan?
+Not sure what’s in your NDIS plan, or who Latrobe Community Health Service or LINK Health and Community is for your area?
 Book a free consultation — we’ll explain your options in plain language.

 Who We Work With in Cranbourne West